Viktorin Molchanov: Biography

 After the defeat of Admiral Kolchak's armies and the subsequent Great Siberian Ice March retreat to Transbaikal, Molchanov was appointed the head of the 3rd Separate Rifle Corps of the Far Eastern Army by Ataman Grigory Semyonov.
 In October 1920 the Ataman was defeated and the surviving units evacuated to China.
 General Molchanov moved to Primorye and established Vladivostok as his base on May 31, 1921.
-Under his command the Whites launched an offensive and captured Khabarovsk in November 1921 but his troops were smashed at the Battle of Volochayevka on February 12 1922 by the forces commanded by Vasily Blyukher.
-General Molchanov moved to China, then to Japan, and in 1923 settled in the United States, where he was interviewed for a lengthy oral history of his life for the University of California's Center for Slavic and East European Studies.
+Under his command the Whites launched an offensive and captured Khabarovsk in November 1921 but his troops were smashed at the Battle of Volochayevka on February 12, 1922 by the forces commanded by Vasily Blyukher.
+General Molchanov moved to China, where he served for a brief time under warlord Zhang Zongchang, then to Japan, and in 1923 settled in the United States, where he was interviewed for a lengthy oral history of his life for the University of California's Center for Slavic and East European Studies.